-Unless otherwise specified in the cooperative agreement, title to equipment purchased or fabricated with NSF award funds will vest in the awardee upon acquisition.
+Unless otherwise specified in the cooperative agreement, title to equipment purchased or fabricated with NSF award funds will vest with the awardee upon acquisition.
 Such equipment is considered exempt property and shall be acquired and used in accordance with paragraph c below.
 In special situations, the award may require that title to equipment purchased, acquired or fabricated by the awardee with NSF funds pass directly to the government upon acquisition.
+The grantee holds title to the property in trust consistent with 2 CFR §200.316, unless and until the expiration of 120 days from the award end date providing the government has not exercised its conditional interest as further described in paragraph b.7.

 - b.
 Conditions for Acquisition and Use of Equipment - 1.
 Awardee Assurance.
 The awardee will assure that for each purchase of equipment, it is: - (a) necessary for the research or activity supported by the award; - (b) not otherwise reasonably available and accessible; - (c) of the type normally charged as a direct cost to sponsored agreements; and - (d) acquired in accordance with organizational practice. - 2.
 General Purpose Equipment.
 Expenditures for general-purpose equipment are typically not eligible for support (see PAPPG Chapter IX.D.2.b). - 3.
 Equipment Usage.
-The equipment must remain in use for the specific project for which it was obtained in accordance with 2 CFR § 200.313(c)(1), unless the provision in 2 CFR § 200.313(c)(4) applies. - 4.
+The equipment must remain in use for the specific project for which it was obtained in accordance with 2 CFR §200.313(c)(1), unless the provision in 2 CFR §200.313(c)(4) applies. - 4.
 Equipment Sharing.
-The equipment must be shared on other projects or programs in accordance with 2 CFR § 200.313(c)(1). - 5.
+The equipment must be shared on other projects or programs in accordance with 2 CFR §200.313(c)(1). - 5.
 Property Management Standards.
-The awardee shall maintain a property management system that, at a minimum, meets the requirements of 2 CFR § 200.313(d).
-Because of increasing threats to information technology systems, the awardee is reminded that, under 2 CFR §§ 200.313(d)(3) and (4), "[a] control system must be developed to ensure adequate safeguards to prevent loss, damage, or theft of the property" and "[a]dequate maintenance procedures must be developed to keep the property in good condition."
-This requirement imposes on the awardee a duty to adequately maintain and to insure adequate safeguards against the loss, damage, or theft of information technology equipment and systems purchased with NSF funds. - 6.
+The awardee shall maintain a property management system that, at a minimum, meets the requirements of 2 CFR §200.313(d), which requires a physical inventory every two years, ensures adequate safeguards to prevent loss, damage, or theft of the property, and provides for maintenance procedures to keep the property in good condition. - 6.
 Competition.
-The awardee shall not use equipment acquired with Federal funds to provide services to non-Federal outside organizations for a fee that is less than private companies charge for equivalent services, unless specifically authorized by Federal statute for as long as the Federal government retains an interest in the equipment in accordance with 2 CFR § 200.313(c)(3). - 7.
-Right to Transfer Title.
-In accordance with 2 CFR § 200.313(e), NSF may identify items of equipment having an acquisition cost of \$5,000 or more where NSF reserves the right to transfer the title to the Federal Government or a third party named by the Federal Government at any time during the award period.
+The awardee shall not use equipment acquired with Federal funds to provide services to non-Federal outside organizations for a fee that is less than private companies charge for equivalent services, unless specifically authorized by Federal statute for as long as the Federal government retains an interest in the equipment in accordance with 2 CFR §200.313(c)(3).

+7. Right to Transfer Title.
+In accordance with 2 CFR §200.313(e), NSF may identify items of equipment having an acquisition cost of \$5,000 or more where NSF reserves the right to transfer the title to the Federal Government or a third party named by the Federal Government at any time during the award period.